NewEthicDesign/ai-detector/README.md

 ---

-## 🚀 What Is Carbon Based AI-Detector?
+## 🚀 What Is Non-carbon Based AI-Detector?

-Carbon Based AI-Detector is a lightweight, open-source web extension that uses free AI-detection APIs hosted on **Hugging Face** to analyze:
+Non-carbon Based AI-Detector is a lightweight, open-source web extension that uses free AI-detection APIs hosted on **Hugging Face** to analyze:

 - 🖼 **Images**
 - 🎵 **Audio / Music files**